 Moral behavior and parental messages are an integral part of who we are today.
 We unconsciously adapt these imprinted behaviors as our choice.

-Ego and or entitlement based interpretation of reality and truth.
+Pragmatic Behavior is an ego and/or entitlement based interpretation of reality and truth.
 When lying, contextual reframing to justify it is used.
 “It was a little White Lie.
 I didn’t want to hurt their feelings.”

 Wife, “Does this outfit make me look fat?”